 David Hodell is accepting applications for PhD students.

-My research focuses on the generation of high-resolution paleoclimate records from marine and lacustrine sediments and, most recently, speleothems to better understand past climate dynamics.
+My research focuses on high-resolution paleoclimate records from marine and lacustrine sediments and, more recently, speleothems to better understand past climate dynamics.
 Field programs involve recovering sediment cores from selected lakes and ocean basins throughout the world and range from simple missions utilizing inflatable boats and hand-operated coring equipment to complex campaigns that utilize oceanic research vessels or lake drilling platforms.
 For the latter, I am actively involved the Integrated Ocean Drilling Program (IODP) and International Continental Drilling Program (ICDP).
-My research using deep-sea sediments has been concentrated geographically on the polar oceans of the North and South Atlantic, with the aim of integrating marine sediment and ice core records.
-The objective is to build marine sediment analogs to the polar ice cores in both the high-latitude North and South Atlantic and to study ocean-atmosphere linkages and the relative timing, phasing, and interhemispheric coupling mechanisms of climate change between the polar regions.
-My work using lake sediment cores and speleothems has mostly been centered in the circum-Caribbean region and especially Mesoamerica.
-The objective is to reconstruct Holocene climate change and, specifically, to explore how the ancient Maya affected their environment and, in turn, how environmental and climate change may have influenced their cultural evolution.
-New projects involving human-climate-environment interactions are being developed for the Khmer of Cambodia and Harappan civilization of the Indus Valley.
+My research using deep-sea sediments has been concentrated geographically on the North and South Atlantic Oceans, with the aim of integrating marine sediment and ice core records.
+The objective is to build marine sediment analogs to the polar ice cores to study ocean-atmosphere linkages and the relative timing, phasing, and interhemispheric coupling mechanisms of climate change between the polar regions.
+My work using lake sediment cores and speleothems is centered in Mesoamerica, Cambodia and India.
+The objective is to reconstruct Holocene climate change and, specifically, to explore how climate change may have affected ancient civilisations such as the Maya, Khmer and Indus Valley.

 Current research projects include:

-- Nature and origin of suborbital climate variability in the high-latitude North Atlantic during the Pleistocene
+- Nature and origin of suborbital climate variability on the Iberian Margin during the Pleistocene

 - The role of the Southern Ocean in global carbon cycling and climate change